kohei0802/Triangle-rotations-Computer-Graphics/README.md

 ![ezgif com-animated-gif-maker](https://github.com/user-attachments/assets/d23625ca-96fc-4602-9fac-43a360d33881)

-Press w and s to rotate triangle around axis [1, 1, 0].
+Press w or s to rotate triangle around axis [1, 1, 0].
 - This rotation is done with Rodrigues' rotation formula

-Press a and d to rotate the triangle around axis z [0, 0, 1].
+Press a or d to rotate the triangle around axis z [0, 0, 1].

 The triangle's line is drawn with bresenham's line drawing algorithm.

 Used Eigen library.

 The triangle is applied with
-MVP transformation
+viewing transformation
 - model transformation
-- view/viewing transformation
+- view/camera transformation
 - perspective projection transformation
 - viewport transformation